Zinfira/Week3-Roman_Numerals/README.md

 ## Known Bugs

+_{Fixed JavaScript bug below:
-_{Program will not exclude 0 as being less than one, it will prompt a return if user enters a negative number.
-Although with 0 it does not convert it to any numeral.}_
+  (Program will not exclude 0 as being less than one, it will prompt a return if user enters a negative number.
+Although with 0 it does not convert it to any numeral.)}_

 ## Support and contact details